marioncaum/Stage-Repport-2017/README.md

 python networks_1_2_3_4.py float64 50 200 300 400 <br />
 python networks_1_2_3_4.py float32 500 2000 3000 4000 <br />
 python networks_1_2_3_4.py float64 500 2000 3000 4000
+### Results of the training
+The results of the different networks are saved in the file named mlp_3_best.pkl.
+To see the accuracy you can use the program named print_monitor.py that is located in the pylearn2/scripts/ repertory of pylearn2 repertory.

 ## How to run network_5.py ?
+This program run well on CPU but is much faster when executed on GPU.
+To run this program on GPU, create a file named .theanorc and write the two following lines in this file :<br />
+[global]<br />
+device = cuda
 ### Comand Line
 python network_5.py [format][number of neurons of the first layer]
 ### Format